 More information about the ACTV service & prices >

-You can buy the Tourist Travel Card at the ACTV office at Marco Polo Airport or the Hello Venezia office in Piazzale Roma.
+You can buy the Tourist Travel Card at the ACTV Marco Polo Airport or the Hello Venezia office in Piazzale Roma.
 But you can buy it in advance online via the website of ACTV.
 The rates are the same online.
-Via Tiqets you can have an E-ticket.
+Via Tiqets, you can have an E-ticket.
 How convenient!
 The shuttle bus from the airport to Venice is not included but can be purchased additionally.

-TIP: The Tourist Travel Card, you pay only for transport.
-Remember that Venice is already fantastically beautiful, so you easily forget your planned visit of a museum.
-It's romantic to stroll through the narrow streets and over the little bridges.
+TIP: With the Tourist Travel Card, you pay only for transport.
+Remember that Venice is already magnificent, so you quickly forget your planned visit to a museum.
+Instead, it's romantic to stroll through the narrow streets and over the little bridges.

-Venice Italy has a card specially for the younger ones.
-This is the Rolling Venice Card for tourist between 14 and 29 years old.
+Venice Italy has a card, especially for the younger ones.
+This is the Rolling Venice Card for tourists between 14 and 29 years old.
 This card you can only buy in Venice itself.

 If you arrive at Piazzale Roma, you can see a building of ACTV- and the Hello Venezia Ticket Office.
-At the same window you can buy the Tourist Travel Card and the Rolling Venice Card.
+In addition, you can buy the Tourist Travel Card and the Rolling Venice Card at the same window.
 For the Rolling Venice Card, you need to bring your identification document to check your age.

-It is a significant lower rate, for example; a Tourist Travel Card for transportation within and out Venice for 72 hours will cost you only € 22,00 instead of € 40,00.
-You cannot purchase the 'Rolling Venice Card' in advance via the internet is.
+It is a significantly lower rate; for example, a Tourist Travel Card for transportation within and out of Venice for 72 hours will cost you only € 22,00 instead of € 40,00.
+Unfortunately, you cannot purchase the 'Rolling Venice Card' in advance via the internet.

 You have read about how I experienced this Venice Discount Card.
 There is enough to explore, as you can see.
 Please click on the links to explore my site more...And share my site via Facebook or Twitter.